1 Part Course |

 • Process for finalising - Completion accounts vs locked box – When is each approach appropriate?

-Legal agreements – key issues for sellers
+Sale and Purchase agreements – key issues for sellers/ financial advisers

 At Redcliffe, our business selling training is conducted by a seasoned expert with more than 30 years of experience in corporate finance and capital markets.
 Having held key client-side positions and led advisory teams, our trainer offers in-depth insights drawn from decades of hands-on experience.

 At the Department of Energy, he was a civil servant involved in the privatisation of British Gas, a global IPO involving a large advisory team.
-He also worked in the Hungarian Government for two years (1990-92) with the privatisation agency collaborating with numerous advisory firms, as the changing political environment triggered massive ownership change.
+He also worked in the Hungarian Government for two years (1990-92) with the privatisation agency, collaborating with numerous advisory firms, as the changing political environment triggered massive ownership change.

 Our expert has held prominent roles at leading investment banks, including Swiss Bank Corporation International (now UBS) and Lazard.
 He also co-founded a successful M&A advisory boutique.
 He retired in 2021, after a distinguished 13-year tenure in KPMG's global M&A business, based in Scotland.

-Drawing on extensive experience in business sales and a wide range of M&A and equity transactions across North and Central America, Asia Pacific, Europe, and more recently, Africa, his courses—including business selling training—are enhanced with real-world case studies from transactions he's personally led, seamlessly combining practical insights with key theoretical concepts.
+Drawing on extensive experience in business sales and a wide range of M&A and equity transactions across North and Central America, Asia Pacific, Europe, and, more recently, Africa, his courses—including business selling training—are enhanced with real-world case studies from transactions he's personally led, seamlessly combining practical insights with key theoretical concepts.

 How to sell a business covers the important objectives you’ll face:

-• This course is appropriate for business owners/sellers and their legal and financial advisers.
+• This course is appropriate for business owners/sellers and their legal and financial advisers

-• Enable practitioners with less experience to accelerate their learning around the sale of a business, through discussion of tradecraft, alternatives, case studies and best practices.
+• Enable practitioners with less experience to accelerate their learning around the sale of a business, through discussion of tradecraft, alternatives, case studies, and best practices

-• Business selling training empowers participants with the confidence to anticipate and navigate the complexities of the process.
+• Business selling training empowers participants with the confidence to anticipate and navigate the complexities of the process

 How to sell a business is a ‘must know’ for anyone involved, or expecting to be, in the sale of a business, including: